 Shoppers will love the German and Hermann souvenirs and treats at Sugar Momma’s.
 And antiquers can stroll through Hermann’s Attic Antique Mall, with dozens of vendors in one location.

-In addition to award-winning wines, Hermann offers lots of great craft beer and local distilleries.
+In addition to award-winning wines, Hermann offers lots of great German craft beer and local distilleries.
 The Concert Hall and Barrel Tavern, open since 1878, is the oldest continually operated tavern west of the Mississippi.
-The Hermann Wurst Haus and the Hermannhof Tasting Room and Deli offer great tastes of Germany, too.
+I spent only a weekend in Hermann, but I visited the Hermann Wurst Haus and the Hermannhof Tasting Room and Deli, which offer great tastes of Germany, too.

 5. Amana Colonies, Iowa